jessiesiat/jessiesiat.github.com/_posts/2015-11-02-javascript-modules.md

 		// but still has access to globals
 	}())

-The expression about is what is called IIFE - [Immediately-invoked function expression](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression)
+The expression above is what is called IIFE - [Immediately-invoked function expression](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression)

 ### Module Export